ProjectOpenSea/seaport/README.md

 This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

 ### Copyright Notice
-© 2024 ASKNIGHTS & PARTNERS.
+© 2024 ASKNIGHTS LIMITED, ART HOPES (NGO) & PARTNERS.
 All rights reserved.

-All new features, developments, and optimizations in this project are made by ASKNIGHTS & PARTNERS under the supervision of Sebastian Clej.
-All copyrights and intellectual property rights are owned by ASKNIGHTS & PARTNERS.
+All new features, developments, and optimizations in this project are made by ASKNIGHTS LIMITED, ART HOPES (NGO) & PARTNERS under the supervision of Sebastian Clej.
+All copyrights and intellectual property rights are owned by ASKNIGHTS LIMITED, ART HOPES (NGO) & PARTNERS.

 This includes but is not limited to:
 - Custom implementations and modifications